How To Organize Your Closet To Fit Your Lifestyle

 Most importantly, you need somewhere to hang your clothes.
-This seems demanding in some spaces—though, I argue—not impossible.
-Tops, dresses, nicer pants, and jackets should be hung up to give you an easy visual of your closet.
+This can be demanding in some spaces, though—I argue—not impossible.
+Tops, dresses, nice pants, and jackets should be hung up to give you an easy visual of your closet.
 If you can’t see it, you won’t wear it.
 Trust me.

 In my current apartment, I don’t have a real closet.
 I’ve organized a dresser with drawers for pajamas, jeans and shorts, sweatpants and leggings, and undergarments.
 Then, for hanging, I have a portable rack where I’ve set up all of my other garments.
 Instead of getting stressed that I don’t have a door on my closet, I’ve intentionally curated my hanging clothes and made this collapsible rack into an artful feature in my apartment.

 What to Curate and What to Leave Alone